juminsuh/juminsuh.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am an undergraduate student at Ewha Womans University.
-My current research interest is the **evaluation of LLMs**, with a particular focus on **hallucination detection**.
+My current research interest is the **evaluation of LLM**.

-I am currently conducting research on constructing a benchmark for human-face ID preservation and proposing a new evaluation metric that leverages multiple-choice question (MCQ) framework and MLLMs.
+I am currently conducting research on constructing a benchmark and framework to diagnose and interpret the effect of diverse factuality enhancement approaches of LLM.

 If you have any questions about me or want to collaborate with me, please feel free to contact me via [email](mailto:judyjoo21@ewha.ac.kr) or [LinkedIn](https://www.linkedin.com/in/minsuh-joo-b77a30377/).